kgostic/traveller_screening/index.md

 ### -> [[Use our model to generate your own outputs]](https://lloyd-smithlab.shinyapps.io/travelScreeningModel/).

 ### The source code we used to perform these analyses runs in R, and is all in this repo.
 If you want to use or modify our code, keep reading.
-The exact release we used to generate the figures in the manuscript is [[here]](https://github.com/kgostic/traveller_screening/releases/tag/v2.1)).
+The exact release we used to generate the figures in the manuscript is [[here]](https://github.com/kgostic/traveller_screening/releases/tag/v2.1).

-The source repo is https://github.com/kgostic/traveller_screening.'

 Feel free to use or modify this code.
 We just ask that you cite us:
  * Gostic K, Kucharski AJ, Lloyd-Smith JO.
 (2015) eLife 4:e05564.